 Our certified student services professionals are assigned to ensure that the needs of each student are being met including educational and social-emotional needs.
-Our student services department also has an open-door policy so that student concerns can be dealt with in a timely and efficient manner.
+Our student services department also has an open-door policy so that student concerns can be addressed within a timely and efficient manner.